-4 Village Character Assessment (VCA) and Edge of Settlement Assessment

-In parallel to the LLCA, a second group of Parish volunteers, with guidance from Colette Beckham, Gain Environmental and Landscape Consultancy, will be preparing a Village Character Assessment (VCA) for Portreath, and the other local settlements, which will include the built environment, architecture and community considerations.
-This will include an initial Edge of Settlement assessment for the same settlements contained in the VCA, to identify the settlement boundary, and identify areas that may be more acceptable for any future development plans.
+4 Village Character Assessment (VCA) and Edge of Settlement Assessment and the other local settlements, which will include the built environment, architecture and community considerations.
+As part of this study, Colette Beckham, Gain Environmental and Landscape Consultancy, will carry out an initial Edge of Settlement assessment for the same settlements included in the VCA, to identify the settlement boundary, and identify areas that may be more acceptable for any future development plans.